 Want to know my top accessories for macro photography?
-Surprisingly, they may be a lot different than the gear of a typical macro photographer.
-For instance, my list does not include a macro lens or any lighting from flash.
-But, I've been told I'm a little weird anyway. :-o
+Surprisingly, they may be a lot different than the gear of your typical macro photographer.
+For instance, my list of macro accessories does not include a macro lens and I rarely (almost never) use a flashgun for lighting my macro photos!
+Really, I don't own a dedicated macro lens.
+But, I've been told that I dance to the beat of a different drum anyway.

 What should you look for?
 Read on, my friend.

 The macro gadgets I use are a little less conventional.
 In addition to a DSLR and a prime lens, I use extension tubes and a tripod.
 I know I'm in the minority on this one.
 After all, a macro lens designed for a specific brand of camera will work properly with that camera, giving you the right exposure and auto-focus.

 I always shoot macro using manual focus and adjust my exposure according to the histogram.

 Unless you are documenting something for medical or scientific reasons, I'll guess that you're like me and you don't need fancy set-ups like this one.

 Macro photographers who have a passion for photographing insects might love the lighting power of multi-flash set ups.
 You get the advantages of freezing the subject and getting good depth of field.